It’s a pleasant day to learn about the potential health benefits of ampalaya.

 Please keep reading if you’re interested in learning more.

-Another benefit of eating ampalaya is because of its nutrients.
+Another benefit of eating ampalaya is its nutrients.

 Ampalaya is rich in different nutrients that your body needs.